EversongWoods/UnityOidcClient/README.md

 [简体中文](./README.ZH.md)
-# Unity3D Authentication Client for Secure Login based on the OIDC standard (using built-in system browser)
+# Unity3D Authentication Client for Secure Login based on the OIDC standard

-Mobile applications that need OpenID Connect / OAuth 2 authentication would normally use a library like Google's [AppAuth](https://github.com/openid/AppAuth-Android), which is available for Android and iOS, but unfortunatley *not* for Unity Android/iOS apps.

-Luckily, there's a C# library that does work: [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2).
-This is not just a drop-in package, however - there are quite a few steps to configure your Unity project to use it successfully.
-But it's not too onerous, and the end result is your app will use SFSafariViewController on iOS and Chrome Custom Tabs on Android, and be able to work with any OAuth 2 / OpenID Connect server.
+This is a secure login application that uses OpenID Connect / OAuth2 authentication, developed based on [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2).
+It enables secure login through the system's built-in browser to any third-party or self-hosted IdentityServer that follows the OpenID Connect / OAuth2 standard for single sign-on (SSO).
+The application has three built-in browsers for different scenarios:

+* **Android** , it uses **Chrome Custom Tabs**
+* **iOS** , it uses **SFSafariViewController**
+* **UnityEditor** , for development mode, it uses the default browser of Windows / MacOS

-This repository contains an example Unity 2022 Android/iOS app that demonstrates how this can be achieved.
-It uses a demo instance of identityserver ([demo.duendesoftware.com](https://demo.duendesoftware.com/)).
+This repository contains a sample Unity2022 Android/iOS/UnityEditor application that demonstrates how to implement this.
+It uses a demo instance of IdentityServer ([demo.duendesoftware.com](https://demo.duendesoftware.com/)).

 ![DEMO](./DEMO.gif)